 If you’re moving to the area and ready to find Arlington homes for same

-, reach out to Michael Sheridan today.
+, reach out to local real estate agent Michael Sheridan today.
 Michael is a native of the D.C. metro area and has a decade of experience helping buyers and sellers in the area.
 He is a longtime recipient of both the Best of Washingtonian Magazine award and the Best of Northern Virginia Magazine award, is consistently ranked in the top 500 of Northern Virginia Real Estate Agents, and his experience in Arlington runs deep.